 Winter

-Everything you need for skiing and snowboarding in Tasmania, including skis, snowboards, toboggans and winter clothing can be hired from the Ben Lomond Alpine Resort BASE at the corner of Blessington Road and Ben Lomond Road.
+Everything you need for a day skiing and snowboarding in Tasmania, including skis, snowboards and winter clothing can be hired from the Ben Lomond Alpine Resort Base at the corner of Blessington Road and Ben Lomond Road.
+We are the only sellers of lift passes, which can be purchased online or at our Base.
+Make sure to reserve your gear online ahead of arrival to guarantee we have your sizes when you arrive.
+You can also make the most of online discounts, and our ski and snowboard packages that include lift passes and rentals.

 There are two cross country ski routes, which are also used as walking routes in the summer.